A profile in several short parts:

 The best of these stories position Hermione as the instigator of their romance, or an external force like the Marriage Law.
 These setups work best because Snape's character, in canon, does not *want* to be given a second chance: his fear of pain is too great, as is his fatalism.
 His guardedness offers a fierce challenge to Hermione.
 But, like the potions puzzle he once put in front of her, it's a challenge we know she can solve.

 Lastly, when I discovered that FFN is also a free community of women writing smut for one another's enjoyment ...I'm speechless with wonder that such a place exists on the internet.
 Thank you.
 Can you believe that until 2012 I thought I was alone in having those kinds of thoughts about the snarky potions professor?

 My Take On It Falls Apart

 The above theories of Snape and Hermione fall apart completely when faced with the fics that were written before books 6 and 7 were published.
-I just noticed this, re-reading the delightful "Before the Dawn" by snarkyroxy.
+I noticed this in 2014, re-reading the delightful "Before the Dawn" by snarkyroxy.
 In the author's notes of that epic work she discusses her responses to the publication of book 6, which happened while she was writing.
 Really?
 SS/HG developed *before* Hermione reached even 16 years of age in canon?
 Before Snape was "killed"?
 Before his truly big heart was fully revealed?
 I give up.